Annebella Pollen is an academic working across a range of interests in material and visual culture.

 Annebella leads the teaching and delivery of history and theory within college practice-based courses, and also works across all levels of the History of Art and Design subject area.

-Dr Annebella Pollen is Principal Lecturer and AHRC Research Fellow in the History of Art and Design.
-From 2012-15 she was Director of Historical and Critical Studies for the College of Arts and Humanities.
+Dr Annebella Pollen is Principal Lecturer and Academic Programme Leader in the History of Art and Design.
+From 2015-2017 she was AHRC Research Fellow, and from 2012-15 she was Director of Historical and Critical Studies for the College of Arts and Humanities.
 Her research interests and publications span a range of forms and historical periods but broadly cluster into three areas: the visual and material culture of everyday life, especially in relation to popular image culture and photography; the cultural politics of resistance and rebellion, particularly in relation to dress and design; and the use of the past in popular culture.

 Annebella holds a PhD from University of the Arts London.
 She has a first class BA in Visual Culture, a PGCert in Learning and Teaching in Higher Education (Distinction) and an MA in Design History and Material Culture (Distinction), all from the University of Brighton where she has lectured since 2005 in the History of Art and Design.